Graham Weber is a proud resident of Austin, Texas.

 Plays rock and roll with Western Youth.

-Is the manager and international ambassador of The House of Songs in Austin.
+Artistic Director of The House of Songs in Austin.

 A father, a husband, a peace lovin dude.

 Folk troubadour, crooning balladeer, country drifter, father, husband and artistic director.
 Come on, what’d you expect?
 This is Austin.
 A seasoned musician, Graham Weber has released six solo studio and two live albums, as well as band releases with So, Long Problems and critically acclaimed, Western Youth.
 He has toured North America and Europe, and supported many of his songwriting heroes including Guy Clark, Slaid Cleaves, Todd Snider, Ramblin’ Jack Elliott and Alejandro Escovado, among others.
 Since 2016, Graham has been the artistic director for The House of Songs – an organization that has created artist collaborations across 33 countries in an effort to bridge cultures and manifest international collaborations in music.
 In his role, he has curated hundreds of cowrites, organized writing residency workshops, and hosted, produced and booked countless live events, fundraisers and concert series.
 Weber has booked and produced events vital to Austin, and across the country, including HAAM Benefit Tribute Nights at Threadgills and Cactus Cafe, SXSW showcases from 2006-2018 consecutively, as well as the Folk Alliance International (2016-20), Americanafest Nashville and UK (2018-19), and the FreshGrass Festival (2021-22).
 An Austinite since 2004 and just genuinely a peace lovin’ dude, Graham appears casual in what everyone else recognizes as relentless devotion to a mission to inspire and support music and its creators – the heartbeat of our city and to some, the world.